 - Give everyone a list of 15 families to call and say hello and how excited they are to see them

-- Have your teachers create a dance to perform for students
+- Have your teachers create or learn a dance to perform for students

 - Ask teachers to share their projects or field trips for the year to spread the excitement